Flesch–Kincaid readability tests: Flesch–Kincaid grade level

 These readability tests are used extensively in the field of education.
 The "Flesch–Kincaid Grade Level Formula" presents a score as a U.S. grade level, making it easier for teachers, parents, librarians, and others to judge the readability level of various books and texts.
 It can also mean the number of years of education generally required to understand this text, relevant when the formula results in a number greater than 10.
 The grade level is calculated with the following formula:

 The result is a number that corresponds with a U.S. grade level.
 The sentence, "The Australian platypus is seemingly a hybrid of a mammal and reptilian creature" is an 11.3 as it has 24 syllables and 13 words.
 The different weighting factors for words per sentence and syllables per word in each scoring system mean that the two schemes are not directly comparable and cannot be converted.
 The grade level formula emphasizes sentence length over word length.
 By creating one-word strings with hundreds of random characters, grade levels may be attained that are hundreds of times larger than high school completion in the United States.
 Due to the formula's construction, the score does not have an upper bound.

-The lowest grade level score in theory is −3.40, but there are few real passages in which every sentence consists of a single one-syllable word.
+The lowest grade level score in theory is −3.40 (belonging to the passage "Go.
+See.
+Stop.
+Rest." for example), but there are few real passages in which every sentence consists of a single one-syllable word.
 Green Eggs and Ham by Dr. Seuss comes close, averaging 5.7 words per sentence and 1.02 syllables per word, with a grade level of −1.3.
 (Most of the 50 used words are monosyllabic; "anywhere", which occurs eight times, is the only exception.)

-Applications

-Leah Borovoi from the Infinity Labs has calculated the Flesch score for the seven Harry Potter books that were located at the Glozman Website.
-The average Flesch score for Harry Potter was 72.83, with the highest score (81.32) for Harry Potter and the Philosopher's Stone and the lowest score (65.88) for Harry Potter and the Order of the Phoenix.

-Readability of newspaper content (by topic and by newspaper) has been measured on a big-data scale, showing strong topic-readability correlations.

-Leah Borovoi also calculated the Flesch score for 2,000 articles about people on Wikipedia.
-According to this study, the most readable articles are about sportspeople and entertainers (such as actors and actresses), while the least readable articles are about scientists and philosophers.
-The least readable scientists are economists (Flesch score = 41.70), psychologists (42.25), chemists (42.81), and mathematicians (43.35).

-According to the Flesch score, the most readable Wikipedia articles about people are the articles about sports figures.
-For example: basketball player Larry Bird (72.60), former Olympic Skater Bonnie Blair (70.43) and basketball player Kareem Abdul-Jabbar (70.11).